switcherapi/switcher-client-deno/README.md

 - **logger**: If activated, it is possible to retrieve the last results from a given Switcher key using Client.getLogger('KEY')
 - **snapshotLocation**: Location of snapshot files.
 - **snapshotAutoUpdateInterval**: Enable Snapshot Auto Update given an interval in seconds (default: 0 disabled).
+- **snapshotWatcher**: Enable Snapshot Watcher to monitor changes in the snapshot file (default: false).
 - **silentMode**: Enable contigency given the time for the client to retry - e.g. 5s (s: seconds - m: minutes - h: hours)
 - **regexSafe**: Enable REGEX Safe mode - Prevent agaist reDOS attack (default: true).
 - **regexMaxBlackList**: Number of entries cached when REGEX Strategy fails to perform (reDOS safe) - default: 50